Contact Us

 3. Directional Signs

-• Install them with intention: Place them at eye level, near entrances, intersections, and decision points.
+• Install at eye level near entrances, intersections, or decision points.

 A black sign with the word "OFFICE" in white capital letters and Braille dots below it.

-• Use high-quality materials like acrylic, aluminum, or wood with tactile text and Grade 2 Braille.
+• Use acrylic, aluminum, or wood with tactile text and Grade 2 Braille.

 5. Reception Signs

-• Display them prominently at or near the reception desk or in the waiting area.
+• Display prominently at reception or waiting areas.

-• Include helpful content like business hours, visitor check-in instructions, or a simple “Welcome” message.
+• Include content like business hours, check-in instructions, or a “Welcome” message.

 Red and white sign on an office wall indicating the location of a water fire extinguisher.